KIMHON1/alx-higher_level_programming/0x02-python-import_modules/README.md

-0x02.
-Python - import & modules

-How to import functions from another file
-How to use imported functions
-How to create a module
-How to use the built-in function dir()
-How to prevent code in your script from being executed when imported How to use command line arguments with your Python programs
+Import & modules Project done during Full Stack Software Engineering studies at Holberton School.
+It aims to learn how to import functions, how to create modules and how to use command line arguments in Python.`:wq